KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Mining-Foraging (Lv20)
-Increased possibility for\nMushroom level spawn.
+Increased possibility for<br/>nMushroom level spawn.
 In vanilla, there are "mushroom levels" which spawn in the Mine, below level 80, has colorful lights on the walls and a lot of mushrooms.
 The chance for their appaearance is now at %15, while in vanilla this is %0.8.